L. Gardner and Sons: Gas and diesel engines

 From about 1895 the company was building gas engines and, in 1899 it moved into Barton Hall Engine Works, Patricroft, Manchester.

 In 1903 it became a limited company, L Gardner and Sons Limited.
-Norris and Henty Limited of London, were appointed as sales agents.
+Norris and Henty Ltd. of London, were appointed as sales agents.
 Diesel engine production began in around 1903.
-In 1912 a new sales subsidiary, Norris, Henty and Gardners Limited, was formed.
+In 1912 a new sales subsidiary, Norris, Henty and Gardners Ltd., was formed.

-During World War I (1914–1918) the company made munitions and parts for heavy guns and engines for tanks.
+During World War I (1914–1918) the company made munitions and parts for heavy guns; and (under licence) Ricardo 150 hp petrol engines for Mark V tanks.
+(Note: Gardners was one of nine companies which received orders to produce a total of 5,342 Ricardo engines for the Mark V tank: Tangyes Bros.
+Ltd., Birmingham; Browett, Lindley & Co; National Gas Engine, Ltd; - founded by the Bickerton Brothers - Henry Neild Bickerton co-formed Mirrlees, Bickerton and Day; British Westinghouse; Willans & Robinson; Crossley Motors; Peter Brotherhood Ltd; Perkins Ltd; L. Gardner and Sons; and Ruston & Hornsby.)

 Automotive engines

 During the 1920s there was rapid development in the design of diesel engines.
 In 1929 a Gardner 4L2 marine engine was fitted into a Lancia bus.
 This conversion was successful and prompted Gardner to introduce the LW series of diesel engines, designed especially for road vehicles but later modified and supplied as a marine engine with factory-fitted bilge pumps.
 The LW engine was a modular design, with separate cast iron cylinder blocks and cylinder heads comprising either 2 or 3 cylinders.
 A 5-cylinder engine would thus use a "2" and a "3", whereas a 6-cylinder engine could have either 3 "2"s or 2 "3"s.
 Boat engines had a cast iron crankcase, whereas (in the interest of lightness) road vehicles would have an aluminium alloy crankcase.
 Any boat engine with an alloy crankcase would be a marinised road engine.